 The SARR Frequency Calibration Data Accuracy (SFCDA) for a LEOSAR satellite describes the stability of the SAR Repeater on-board the satellite.
 This data is used to calibrate the received frequency of each beacon message, for the Combined LEO-GEO Processing in a LEOLUT.
-This SARR Calibration Data is the measured frequency offset of the data received through the SAR Repeater on the satellite (refer to MF# 64, defined in Annex B of C/S A.002).
+This SARR Calibration Data is the measured frequency offset of the data received through the SAR Repeater on the satellite (refer to MF# 64, defined in the Annex "Message Fields Descriptions" of C/S A.002).